-After many years of creating a backyard wildlife habitat garden in their home near the Huachuca Mountains of southeast Arizona, and documenting the migrating and resident birds, mammals, butterflies, dragonflies, damselflies and grasshoppers, Karen LeMay and Bob Behrstock wanted to continue this work through a nonprofit.
-In 2015, Pollinator Corridors (we call it “PoCo”) was formed with a mission of supporting southwest U.S. native plant habitats and pollinators.
+After many years of creating a backyard wildlife habitat garden in their home at the foothills of the Huachuca Mountains of southeast Arizona, and documenting the migrating and resident birds, mammals, butterflies, dragonflies, damselflies and grasshoppers, Karen LeMay and Bob Behrstock wanted to continue this work through a nonprofit.
+In 2015, Pollinator Corridors (we call it “PoCo”) was formed with a mission of supporting greater Southwest native plant habitats and their pollinators.

 Read about the people that have made this organization a reality . . .

 Karen collecting native plant seeds in the Coronado National Forest for local restoration projects

 Every personality test taken by Karen indicated her career field should be as a nonprofit director.
 The right opportunity never happened during her working years as a paralegal and later as a contract writer for the federal government, so she formed PoCo just before retiring in 2016.
 It’s the best “job” she’s ever had.

 Karen and her partner, Bob Behrstock, moved from the San Francisco Bay Area to the Huachuca Mountains of southeast Arizona in late 2003 to enjoy a quiet, rural life.
 Their backyard borders the Coronado National Forest, with plants and animals unique to the U.S. They immediately began removing Bermuda grass and establishing a wildlife habitat garden with pond to provide food and shelter for migrating and resident birds and butterflies.
 All animals and native plants have been documented over the years and the data contributed to citizen science projects.